MADHURI-HS/Enterprise-HR-RAG-Assistant/README.md

-# 🏢 AI Research & Rag Integration
+# 🏢 Enterprise HR RAG Assistant

 An AI-powered Enterprise HR Assistant that allows authenticated users to ask questions about HR policy documents through a conversational